theletterf/impersonaid/README.md

 - **Gemini**: Supports direct URL analysis through its function calling capabilities.
 Gemini can browse and analyze web content directly.

 - **OpenAI**: Does not support direct web browsing.
-For OpenAI models, the simulator automatically fetches the document content, compresses it, and includes it in the prompt.
-This approach avoids chunking but may be limited by token constraints for very large documents.
+For OpenAI models, the simulator automatically fetches the document content, extracts important sections, compresses it, and includes it in the prompt.

 - **Ollama**: Does not support direct web browsing.
-For local models through Ollama, the simulator fetches the document content and processes it in chunks if necessary.
+For local models through Ollama, the simulator fetches the document content, extracts important sections, and compresses it for efficient processing.

 ## Persona definition